dsawardekar/pushup/readme.txt

 4. Visitors click allow in Safari 7 to receive notifications.
 That's it.

 == Changelog ==

+= 1.1 =
+* Support for validating a provisioned domain name mapped with WordPress MU Domain Mapping
+* Requested pushes now occur when posts are published outside of the post editor (e.g. scheduled posts, quick edit)

 = 1.0 =
 * First version!